Avoidant Attachment Style in a Relationship – 7 Tips for Loving Your Partner

 2. Give them a lot of space

 These partners, by nurture, crave space where they can be themselves on their own time, and on their own terms.
 On the outside, it may seem like they want to escape.
 You worry that if you give them too much space, they won’t come back.
+It can be hard if a husband is avoidant or a wife – marriages can suffer from avoidant attachment relationships when someone is scared to lose the other.

-This is not the case.
+But, this is not the case.
 Your partner just needs time and space alone.
 Whether that’s reading or hanging out with their friends, the point is to fulfill that independence they seek.

 Express how much you love it when they tend to their hobbies outside of your relationship.
 By signaling support to your partner, you show them you are trying to understand what they need.
 In turn, they will feel loved and they will reciprocate that love.